 Tibetan Community of Chengdu

 The Tibetan Quarter, better known as Little Lhasa, is an attraction of its own for those visiting Chengdu.
-Once there, you will find yourself surrounded by rows after rows of Tibetan restaurants, craft shops, temples and shacks selling colorful prayer flags and glittering accessories.
-The main attraction here, however, are the Tibetans themselves - tall, dark, and rugged - dutifully dressed in their distinctive traditional garments.
-Most of them have a string of beads on one hand, and a
+Once there, you will find yourself surrounded by rows after rows of Tibetan restaurants, craft shops, temples and shacks selling colourful prayer flags and glittering accessories.

 Mani-Chos-'Khor, a prayer wheel, on the other.